rsms/estrella/README.md

 ## Example use

-1. Add to your project with `npm install -D estrella`
+1. Add Estrella to your project: `npm install -D estrella`
 2. Create a `build.js` file in your project directory:

 ```js